bmolnar91/workbook/module_oop.md

 #### What is difference between “is” and “as” operators in C#?
+Is:
+* The `is` operator is a *type-testing keyword* that checks if the result of an expression is compatible with a given type, or tests an expression against a pattern.
+* Simple type testing: `dog is Animal`
+* Pattern matching (Type pattern):
+ - When using the type pattern to perform pattern matching, `is` tests whether an expression can be converted to a specified type and, if it can be, casts it to a variable of that type.
+ - It's a straightforward extension of the `is` statement that enables concise type evaluation and conversion.
+The general form of the is type pattern is: `expr is type varname`
+ - `if (o is Employee e) return e.ToString()`

+As:
+* to explicitly convert an expression to a given type if its runtime type is compatible with that type
+* The `as` operator explicitly converts the result of an expression to a given reference or nullable value type.
+* If the conversion is not possible, the as operator returns `null`.
+* Unlike a cast expression, the as operator never throws an exception.

 #### What are indexers in C# .NET?
+WIP

+Indexers allow instances of a class or struct to be indexed just like arrays.
+The indexed value can be set or retrieved without explicitly specifying a type or instance member.
+Indexers resemble *properties* except that their accessors take parameters.

+Overview:
+* Indexers enable objects to be indexed in a similar manner to arrays.
+* A `get` accessor returns a value.
+A `set` accessor assigns a value.
+* The `this` keyword is used to define the indexer.
+* The `value` keyword is used to define the value being assigned by the `set` accessor.
+* Indexers do not have to be indexed by an integer value; it is up to you how to define the specific look-up mechanism.
+* Indexers can be overloaded.
+* Indexers can have more than one formal parameter, for example, when accessing a two-dimensional array.

 #### What is the difference between returning IQueryable<T> vs. IEnumerable<T>?
+WIP

+The difference is that `IQueryable<T>` is the interface that allows LINQ-to-SQL (LINQ-to-anything really) to work.
+So if you further refine your query on an `IQueryable<T>`, that query will be executed in the database, if possible.

+For the `IEnumerable<T>` case, it will be LINQ-to-object, meaning that all objects matching the original query will have to be loaded into memory from the database.

+This is quite an important difference, and working on `IQueryable<T>` can in many cases save you from returning too many rows from the database.
+Another prime example is doing paging: If you use `Take` and `Skip` on `IQueryable<T>`, you will only get the number of rows requested; doing that on an `IEnumerable<T>` will cause all of your rows to be loaded in memory.

 #### What is LINQ?
 Explain the idea of extension methods.
 WIP